Back

 Step 4.
 Find investments

 Mobile app development, deployment and promotion costs a lot.
-So it’s a common situation that a person who comes up with the idea doesn’t have enough money to launch a mobile app.
+So it’s a common situation that a person who comes up with the idea doesn’t have the funds to launch a mobile app.
 If your personal savings don’t cover the costs, don’t worry — you are not alone.
 There are various possibilities for startups to raise funds:

-• Accelerators.
+- Accelerators.
 You can participate in a startup contest or another event for startups.
 Investors often hold them.
-It’s likely that you will get the necessary funds if you have a promising app idea.
+It’s likely that you will get the necessary funds if you have a promising mobile app idea.

-• Angel investors.
-Sometimes rich people can help you with seed capital in exchange for ownership shares if they like your idea.
-They can even support the entire project if you can prove that you have a reasonable plan and can really make your app idea come true.
+- Angel investors.
+Sometimes wealthy individuals can help you with seed capital in exchange for ownership shares if they like your idea.
+They can even support the entire project if you can prove that you have a reasonable plan and can really make your great app idea come true.

-• Private companies.
-A big development company may buy a promising app if they want to be present in the niche.
+- Private companies.
+A big app development company may buy a promising app if they want to be present in the niche.

 Step 5.
 Choose mobile app developers

-When it comes to design and development of your app there comes the question of choosing between freelance, in-house or outsource developers.
-Let’s see which purposes each variant suits the most.
+When it comes to design and app development, there comes the question of choosing between freelance, in-house or outsource developers.
+Let’s see which purpose each variant suits the most.

 Freelance is perfect for small short term tasks when one or two specialists can handle them.
 For more complex development projects which are too difficult for a smaller crew it’s better to choose a team of in-house or outsource developers.

-By the way, here at Purrweb we work as an outsourcing company with over 190 IT-specialists on board.
-We see that it’s the most profitable form of cooperation for startupers, because by choosing outsource you can save money on taxes for your in-house specialists.
+By the way, here at Purrweb we work as an outsourcing company with over 200 IT-specialists on board.
+We see that it’s the most beneficial form of cooperation for startupers, because by choosing to outsource you can save money on in-house specialists.

 Step 6.
 Outline your marketing strategy